leopitsillides2000/hangman/README.md

 ## Milestone 4

-- Creates class for the game Hangman.
+- Creates a class 'Hangman' that will contain the code for the game.
 - Within the 'Hangman' class key components are initialised so that they can be kept track of during the proceedings of the game.
 - Two methods were introduced, these were simply variations of the functions from milestone 3, 'check_guess' and 'ask_for_input'.